lenjha/my-first-webpage/README.md

 * _easy-to-understand_
 * _format_

-_{Leave nothing to chance!
+_Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
-Is there other code this app depends on?}_
+Is there other code this app depends on?_

 ## Known Bugs

-_{This webpage is not aesthetically pleasing.
-I apologize.}_
+_This webpage is not aesthetically pleasing.
+I apologize._

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_Let people know what to do if they run into any issues or have questions, ideas or concerns.
+Encourage them to contact you or make a contribution to the code._

 ## Technologies Used

-_{This webpage uses HTML.}_
+_This webpage uses HTML._

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*
+*Determine the license under which this application can be used.
+See below for more details on licensing.*

 Copyright (c) 2016 **_{Lena Ha, Tyler Bussanich}_**